richardjdare/bb2-mode/README.md

 * Completion with Company mode or similar.
 * Add a menu with "save tokenized " and "save ascii" options
 * Report if any missing/unknown tokens.
 Better error handling all round
+* Find out if we can scan Blitz directly for commands and tokens for people with custom blitzlibs setups.